IvanKurnosov/mask_detector/README.md

     python detect.py --weights weights/yolov5s_mask_detector_wider_pretrained_weights.pt --source data/images/faces.jpg
     ```

 2. Second is to 'wear' masks on 50% WiderFace datacet faces and use it together with mask datasets.
 It provides class balance and different lightnings, scales and positions.
 The disadvantage is that I use only 23 mask and they are weared on faces in similar way.
 You may find masks at  ```data/images/masks.zip```.
+This model is used by default.
 ![](examples/custom_wider2.png)